knaaptime/seg_networks/paper/methods_segregation.md

 [^null]: Note this does not explicitly require the null $\Delta_{\tilde{H}}=0$.
 Instead the "null value" is the mean of the simulated parameter distribution.

+[^grannis]: Notably, however, a similar notation is used by @grannis2002DiscussionSegregation who defines the spatial weights matrix as $C$, in recognition of the common specification as a connectivity matrix.
+The author also acknowledges clearly (p.
+77), that other functions such as inverse-distance weighting are also appropriate.